top of page

 Welcome!

-We invite you to visit and experience the dream of learning in the city — where Montessori meets the urban landscape, and the journey of early adolescence is respected and celebrated.
+We invite you to come experience what it means to learn in the city — where Montessori meets the soil, and early adolescence is respected, nurtured, and celebrated.

 An Adolescent Montessori School